hth313/OS4/doc/functions.rst

 ====================

-There are three main classes of functions, ordinary functions, prompting functions and execute direct functions.
+There are three main classes of functions, ordinary functions, prompting functions and execute direct functions (XKD).

-In addition there is data entry keys (including backspace), which we will not cover here.
+In addition there are data entry keys (including backspace), which we will not cover here.

 Ordinary functions
 ------------------

 An ordinary function is one that goes through the NULL check and does not put up a prompt, e.g. ``SIN``.
-They can either be programmable or non-programmable.
-This is controlled by whether the first instruction address (internally called XADR) is a ``NOP`` instruction (opcode ``0x000``) or not.
+It can either be programmable or non-programmable.
+This is controlled by the first instruction address (internally called XADR) whether it is a ``NOP`` instruction (opcode ``0x000``) or not.

 Execute direct functions
 ------------------------